Brooklyn (Vic.)

 AreaSearch analysis indicates Brooklyn maintains employment conditions that align with national benchmarks

-However, health care & social assistance has lower representation at 10.5% compared to the regional average of 14.2%.
-With a worker-resident ratio of 3.2, Brooklyn functions as an employment hub attracting workers from surrounding areas.
-Between September 2024 and September 2025, employment levels increased by 4.5%, labour force grew by 5.3%, causing the unemployment rate to rise by 0.7 percentage points.
-In comparison, Greater Melbourne recorded employment growth of 3.0% with unemployment rising 0.3 percentage points.
-As of 25-Nov-25, Victoria's employment grew by 1.13% year-on-year, adding 41,950 jobs, with the state unemployment rate at 4.7%.
-National employment forecasts from May-25 project growth rates of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Brooklyn's employment mix suggests local employment should increase by 6.4% over five years and 13.1% over ten years.
+Conversely, health care & social assistance shows lower representation at 10.5% compared to the regional average of 14.2%.
+With 3.2 workers per resident as of the Census, Brooklyn functions as an employment hub attracting workers from surrounding areas.
+Between September 2024 and September 2025, employment levels increased by 4.7%, labour force grew by 5.5%, leading to a rise in unemployment rate by 0.7 percentage points.
+In comparison, Greater Melbourne recorded employment growth of 3.0% with unemployment rising by 0.3 percentage points.
+Jobs and Skills Australia's national employment forecasts from May-25 suggest that national employment will expand by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Brooklyn's employment mix, local employment is estimated to increase by 6.4% over five years and 13.1% over ten years, though these are simple extrapolations for illustrative purposes only.

 Frequently Asked Questions - Employment